 If you like playing video games, you probably know well what it is and why you should always keep the drivers up-to-date.
 Any WebGL app is in essence a 3D game-like application so this is very important that you find out the vendor of your video card (Nvidia, AMD, Intel) and download and install the drivers from the official website.

 Update your OS

-It is always a good idea to allow your operating system to install latest updates.
-This will not only keep you secure but also will provide with the latest software and useful features.
-Even modern browsers don’t like when they are launched on outdated operating systems.
+It is always a good idea to allow your operating system to install the latest updates.
+This will not only keep you secure but also will provide the latest software and useful features.
+Even modern browsers don’t like it when they are launched on outdated operating systems.
 For example, WebGL is very likely to not work on Windows XP.